Victor I of Anhalt-Bernburg-Schaumburg-Hoym: Second marriage

-In Pölzig on 14 February 1740 Victor Amadeus Adolph married for a second time to Countess Hedwig Sophie Henckel of Donnersmarck (b.
+In Pölzig, Thuringia, on 14 February 1740 Victor Amadeus Adolph married for a second time to Countess Hedwig Sophie Henckel of Donnersmarck (b.
 Oderberg, 7 May 1717 - d.
 Diez, 21 February 1795), daughter of Count Wenzel Louis Henckel of Donnersmarck (1680-1734) and his wife, Countess Hedwig Charlotte of Solms-Baruth (1678-1734).
-The Henckel von Donnersmarck family were an old family in Silesia only raised in 1651 to the rank of counts; in consequence, this marriage was on the verge of being considered morganatic.
+The Henckel von Donnersmarck family were an old family in Silesia, but raised only in 1651 to the rank of counts; in consequence, this marriage was on the verge of being considered morganatic.
 In the end, the union was nonetheless considered equal by the rest of the House of Anhalt.
 They had six children: